isomerpages/ago-test/_ago-academy/Learning Days.md

 ---
 ![](/images/website_learning_resized_.jpg)

-In line with building a learning culture, AGO Academy creates platforms for sharing of knowledge.
+> AGO Academy builds a learning culture by creating platforms for knowledge sharing.

 Speakers from both public and private sectors are invited to share on topics relevant to our work - e.g. developments in the public sector, WOG cybersecurity initiatives and financial governance.